 This standard addresses not only the fibers but also the full manufacturing process: from harvesting of the raw materials, through environmentally and socially responsible manufacturing up to labeling.
 I have found a very interesting article on this issue here: USDA Certified Organic Cotton vs GOTS Certified Organic Cotton.
 The actual standard is described on the OTA Global Organic Textile Standard (GOTS) page.

-( Teresa’s answers to my questions in italic script )
+( Teresa’s answers to my questions are in the italic script )

 Teresa: I am glad you could visit, I am always looking to make new friends and to see new perspectives in the art of sewing.